top of page

 WELFARE OFFICERS

-Kate & Michael have been appointed to help you feel comfortable and supported at all times when attending training sessions or other events organised by the club.
+Michael and Katie have been appointed to help you feel comfortable and supported at all times when attending training sessions or other events organised by the club.

 To get in contact you can either email or speak to them at our club runs.